aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

           "Version": "2012-10-17",
           "Statement": [
 ```
-Someone wanting to add Karpenter to an existing cluster, instead of using `cloudformation.yaml`, would need to find a way to create the policy and assign that policy to the service account to use IRSA.
+Someone wanting to add Karpenter to an existing cluster, instead of using `cloudformation.yaml`, would need to create the IAM policy directly and assign that policy to the role leveraged by the service account using IRSA.

 ### AllowScopedEC2InstanceActions

-The AllowScopedEC2InstanceActions statement ID (Sid) identifies a set of EC2 resources that are allowed to be used with
+The AllowScopedEC2InstanceActions statement ID (Sid) identifies a set of EC2 resources that are allowed to be accessed with
 [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and [CreateFleet](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html) actions.
-For `RunInstances` and `CreateFleet` actions, the Karpenter controller can read (buy not create) `image`, `snapshot`, `spot-instances-request`, `security-group`, `subnet` and `launch-template` EC2 resources, scoped for the particular AWS partition and region.
+For `RunInstances` and `CreateFleet` actions, the Karpenter controller can read (but not create) `image`, `snapshot`, `spot-instances-request`, `security-group`, `subnet` and `launch-template` EC2 resources, scoped for the particular AWS partition and region.

 ```
             {